joshb738/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+based on the analysis we can determine that
+a) approximately 61% of theatre kickstarter campagigns launched during 2009 - 2017 were successful in meeting their pledged goal.
+b) approximately 35% of successful theatre kickstarters are launched during the months of May- July.

-- What can you conclude about the Outcomes based on Goals?
+- What can you conclude about the Outcomes based on Goal

+The majority of plays with  are under $5000 have a 75% average success rate.
+Pledges from ranging from the $5000 to $25000  have a

 - What are some limitations of this dataset?